 - 8. For successful EFA, you want to use Subtracted data, and you typically want to have a long buffer region before and after the sample.
 For this data set, using the entire frame range (from 0 to 385) is appropriate.
 With other data sets, you may need to change the frame range to, for example, remove other, well separated, peaks from the analysis. - 9.
 RAW attempt to automatically determine how many significant singular values (SVs) there are in the selected range.
 At the bottom of the control panel, you should see that RAW thinks there are three significant SVs in our data.
-For this data set, that is accurate. - Note: You should convince yourself of this by looking at the SVD results in the plots on this page, using the same approach as in Steps 3-5 above. - 10.
+For this data set, that is accurate. - Note: You should convince yourself of this by looking at the SVD results in the plots on this page, using the same approach as in Steps 3-5 above. - Note: There is a hint of a fourth component, likely related to imperfect background subtraction (possibly indicating a little capillary fouling).
+You can rerun this exercise using four components and see if that changes the results. - 10.
 Click the "Next" button in the lower right-hand corner of the window to advance to the second stage of the EFA analysis. - Note: It may take some time to compute the necessary values for this next step, so be patient.

 - 11. This step shows you the "Forward EFA" and "Backward EFA" plots.
 These plots represent the value of the singular values as a function of frame. - Note: There is one more singular value displayed on each plot than available in the controls.
 This is so that in the following Steps you can determine where each component deviates from the baseline. - 12.
 In the User Input panel, tweak the "Forward" value start frames so that the frame number, as indicated by the open circle on the plot, aligns with where the singular value first starts to increase quickly.
 This should be around 148, 165, and 324. - Note: For the Forward EFA plot, SVD is run on just the first two frames, then the first three, and so on, until all frames in the range are included.
 As more frames are added, the singular values change, as shown on the plot.
 When a singular values starts increasingly sharply, it indicates that there is a new scattering component in the scattering profile measured at that point.
 So, for the first ~150 frames, there are no new scattering components (i.e. just buffer scattering).
 At frame ~151, we see the first singular value (the singular value with index 0, 1 abeled SV 0 on the plot) start to strongly increase, showing that we have gained a scattering component.
 We see SV 1 start to increase at ~167, indicating another scattering component starting to be present in the scattering profile. - 13.
 In the User Input panel, tweak the "Backward" value start frames so that the frame number, as indicated by the open circle on the plot, aligns with where the singular value first starts to increase quickly, reading the plot left to right (i.e. where it drops back to near the baseline).
-This should be values 380, 324, and 190. - Note: For the Backward EFA plot, SVD is run on just the last two frames, then the last three, and so on, until all frames in the range are included.
+This should be around 380, 324, and 190. - Note: For the Backward EFA plot, SVD is run on just the last two frames, then the last three, and so on, until all frames in the range are included.
 As more frames are added, the singular values change, as shown on the plot.
 When a singular values starts increasingly sharply (as seen from right to left), it indicates that there is a new scattering component in the scattering profile measured at that point.